The Convention on the Rights of the Child

 Article 9 – Children should not be removed from their parents unless for their own good.

-Article 10 – Families living in different countries should be able to move between them so families can keep in contact or get back together as a family.
+Article 10 – Families living in different countries should be able to move between them so children can have direct contact with both parents.

 Article 11 – Governments must take all measures to combat the illegal removal of children from their country.

-Article 12 – Children have the right to their opinion and can say what they think should happen.
+Article 12 – Children have the right to express their views freely in all matters affecting them.

 Article 13 – Children have the right to freedom of expression and can seek, receive and impart information and ideas of all kinds.